amazon-science/alexa-arena/modeling/vision_model/README.md

 1. The data is around ~1TB of memory- so make necessary arragements to download and store it.

-2. This is tested on the Ubuntu 18.04 environment.
+2. This was tested on the Deep Learning AMI (Ubuntu 18.04) Version 61.3 AWS instance.

-# 1.1 Setting up environment
+### 1.1 Setting up environment

 1. `conda create -n simcv python=3.7`
 2. `conda activate simcv`